onflow/flow/flips/20201310-storage-fees.md

 The basic principle of this approach is to update an accounts `storage_used` register every time a register size changes, by adding the size change to current `storage_used`.

 - During `View.Set` and `View.Delete` if storage size changes update `storage_used`.
-- If `storage_used` does not exist on the account add it.
+- If `storage_used` does not exist on the account add it with the size of 8 (which is the size of itself).
+- The current value of `storage_used` is needed to increment the `storage_used`.
+To reduce the number of register GETs (and updating SPoCKs every time) the `View` will keep an internal cache of `storage_used` per account

 - cons:
     1. any error (due to code bugs) done in this calculation will be permanent. (e.g. If storage used change is off by 10kB because of a bug in calculation fixing the bug will not correct the storage used)